Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Battery_Management_Systems/index.md

 Various additional information about the system is highlighted by the colour of the voltage readings:

 - Cells currently balancing have a blue background
-- The minimum and maximum cells <!--have bold text and -->are colour coded (green shows highest voltage, orange lowest)
+- The minimum and maximum cells are colour coded (green shows highest voltage, orange lowest)
 - Cell in yellow have trust errors
 - Cells not present (where the CMU has been programmed to monitor less than 8 cells) have no text, and a pale-yellow background